xiaoxianyu-office/mm/Skills/conditions/fieldofview.md

 ## Description
-Tests if the target is **not** within the given angle from where the caster is looking.
+Tests if the target is within the given angle from where the caster is looking.

 ## Attributes
 | Attribute | Aliases   | Description                                                          | Default |
 |-----------|-----------|----------------------------------------------------------------------|---------|
 | angle     | a         | The angle of the FOV to check in                                     | 90      |